Harry M. Rosenfeld: Early life

 Rosenfeld was born Hirsch Moritz Rosenfeld to a Jewish family in Berlin on August 12, 1929.
 His father worked as a furrier.
 His store was unscathed during Kristallnacht, when his family took refuge in the Polish Embassy in Berlin.
 They first applied to immigrate to the United States in 1934.
 After being held up due to the quota system, the application was approved five years later in March 1939, when he was ten.
 The family settled in The Bronx, New York City just before the Holocaust and Rosenfeld learned to speak English devoid of a German accent.
-After graduating from Syracuse University in 1952, he served in the US Army for two years.
+After graduating from Syracuse University in 1952, he served in the U.S. Army as a military historian for two years during the Korean War, attaining the rank of corporal.
 He was hired as an editor at New York Herald-Tribune.
 When a strike halted all New York papers for several months in 1963 he was offered a job in television, although chose to return until it ceased publication circa 1966.
 He was then hired by the Post, initially serving night shifts as deputy foreign editor.
 He also did graduate work in history and poetry at Columbia University and New York University.